-In addition to the program changes, Cub Scouts will see another big change beginning June 1, 2015.
-Instead of the Cub Scout Promise and the Law of the Pack, Cub Scouts will adopt the Boy Scout Oath and Law.
+In addition to the program changes, Cub Scouts saw another big change beginning June 1, 2015.
+Instead of the Cub Scout Promise and the Law of the Pack, Cub Scouts adopted the Boy Scout Oath and Law.

-So, why is this change being made?
-The Boy Scouts of America mission “is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.”
+So, why was this change made?
+The Boy Scouts of America's mission “is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.”
 By exposing our boys to the Scout Oath and Law at a younger age, they are more likely to live by those values.

 My first thought was that it will be difficult for younger boys to memorize the Oath and Law.
 But our younger Cub Scouts won't be required to memorize them–only those boys working on their Arrow of Light rank will be required to recite them from memory.
 The younger boys will need to “learn and say the Scout Oath, with help if needed.”